docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

 Follow our [standard guidance][docs::usage-dns-setup] for DNS setup.

 Set your A, MX and PTR records for the _public server_ as if it were running DMS.

-!!! example "DNZ Zone file example"
+!!! example "DNS Zone file example"

     For this guide we assume DNS is configured with: